|

 To differentiate the geomorphic factors responsible for GLOF and LLOF type gradation process. |

-Data base on various factors affecting localization in varying case scenario like GLOF and LLOF type gradation process. |
+Analysis and cross correlation of various thematic dataset in space and longitudinal section to understand factors affecting localization in varying case scenario like GLOF and LLOF type gradation process. |

 Integrate the numerical simulation with the field observation and dating of landforms to generate recurrence interval, understand paleoclimate interventions and generate model scenario. |